Policy on Use and Scheduling of Tulsa Community College Properties Including Digital Signage

 Access to Indoor and Schedulable Campus Facilities

-- Faculty and staff of the college and college affiliates may use campus facilities in the course of advancing the college mission and must follow applicable college policies when doing so.\
+- Faculty and staff of the college and college affiliates may use campus facilities while advancing the college mission and must follow applicable college policies when doing so.

 - College groups, such as registered student organizations, may reserve and use campus facilities, and must follow applicable college policies when doing so.